 An elevated white-cell count on full blood examination is usually found.

 Imaging may show abscesses on the patient's internal organs, such as the liver and brain.

 Listeriosis presents like many other infectious diseases that cause fever and constitutional symptoms.
 The differential diagnosis for cutaneous listeriosis is wide and may include:

 Listeriosis is treated with antibiotics.

-Penicillin alone, or with gentamicin, is considered the drug of choice for treatment of listeriosis.
-Vancomycin, meropenem and linezolid have also been used successfully in case reports [1,11,12,13].
-In patients who are allergic to pencillin, trimethoprim-sulphamethoxazole or erythromycin may be used .
-Listeria monocytogenes is resistant to cephalosporins.
+Penicillin alone, or with gentamicin, is considered the drug of choice for the treatment of listeriosis.
+Vancomycin, meropenem, and linezolid have also been used successfully in case reports [1,11,12,13].
+In patients who are allergic to penicillin, trimethoprim-sulphamethoxazole, or erythromycin may be used .
+L. monocytogenes is resistant to cephalosporins.

-The duration of treatment varies depending on age, location and severity of illness.
+The duration of treatment varies depending on the patient's age and the location and severity of the illness.

-There is limited evidence on the role of antibiotics in primary cutaneous listeriosis but it has been proposed that a 5–7 day course of oral amoxicillin or trimethoprim-sulphamethoxazole may be warranted .
+There is limited evidence on the role of antibiotics in primary cutaneous listeriosis, but it has been proposed that a 5–7 day course of oral amoxicillin or trimethoprim–sulfamethoxazole may be warranted .

 Immunisation for listeriosis is not currently available.

-Listeriosis is usually a self-limiting disease in immunocompetent individuals, however, mortality rates in invasive disease may be as high as 20% .
+Listeriosis is usually a self-limiting disease in immunocompetent individuals; however, the mortality rates in invasive disease may be as high as 20% .
 One third of cases of listeriosis in pregnancy result in miscarriage or stillbirth .